 A man from the sons of the prophets disguised himself to appear as if he had just come from battle.
 He asked his friend to strike him, pretending to be wounded as directed by the word of the Lord, but his friend refused.
 As a result, a lion met his friend and killed him.
 The prophet then encountered another man and asked to be struck, and the man complied, wounding him.
 The prophet put a blindfold over his eyes and waited on the road until King Ahab passed by.
 When the king approached, the prophet confronted him, saying, "I was in the middle of a battle when a man brought me another man, instructing me, 'Guard this man; if he goes missing for any reason, your life will be exchanged for his, or you will pay a talent of silver.'
 While your servant was preoccupied, the man disappeared."
-After the prophet finished his story, King Ahab responded, "So shall your judgment be; you yourself have decided it."
+After the prophet finished his story, King Ahab responded, "You have judged yourself."
 At that moment, the prophet revealed his identity by removing the blindfold.
 Ahab recognized him as one of the prophets.
-The prophet then delivered the message from the Lord: 'Because you have let slip out of your hand a man (the king of Aram) whom I appointed to utter destruction, therefore your life shall go for his life, and your people for his people.'
+The prophet then delivered the message from the Lord: "Because you have let go of the man whom God commanded you to destroy (the king of Syria), your life will be exchanged for his life, and your people will be exchanged for his people."
 Deeply saddened, the king returned to Samaria feeling depressed and distressed.